A healthier version of a classic dish!

 When I was a kid, as soon as saw the words ‘sweet and sour’ on any Chinese restaurant takeout menu, I simply had to have it.
-I didn’t care if there was a cup of icky red food colouring in that chicken ball sauce, or if it took a tub of MSG to make those tiny spareribs taste so good – I wanted all the sweet and sour things.
-Well, times have changed and so have my tastebuds.
-This dish strikes a perfect balance of flavour, offering a little salt, a little sweet, a little sour and a little spice.
-It’s got some nice contrasting colours and textures, too, thanks to the vegetables.
+While my kids now love sweet and sour anything just as much as I did, I wanted them to enjoy a healthier version.
+This dish has some nice contrasting colours and textures, too, thanks to the vegetables (and the sauce is so yummy I find the kids eat more veggies as a result).
 Serving it on brown rice also makes the dish more filling and nutritious – here are some tips for cooking brown rice so it stays nice and fluffy.
 But the star of the show is definitely the shrimp.
 Coating them in cornstarch before flash frying them gives them a nice crispy coating, makes the insides stay tender and also keeps them from drying out.
-One more tip: skip the shrimp for a fantastic vegetarian / vegan meal!
+One more tip: sub cubed boneless chicken breasts for a change, or skip the protein altogether for a fantastic vegetarian / vegan meal!
 You can also do much of the prep work for this dish ahead of time, making it fast to assemble at dinnertime.

 For the sauce: